1983 NCAA Division I men's basketball championship game: Game summary

-Trying to keep the ball moving, as he had been double teamed as soon as he received the pass, Bailey looked back toward Whittenburg, who was approximately thirty feet away from the hoop near midcourt.
+Lewis, meanwhile, called for a half court trap defensive setup out of the timeout.
+This surprised the Wolfpack, as Houston had been running a man-to-man defense the entire game, and NC State had to resort to keep the ball moving so as not to lose possession.
+Senior forward Thurl Bailey ended up with possession of the basketball.
+Drawing a double team, he looked back toward Whittenburg, who was approximately thirty feet away from the hoop near midcourt.
 Bailey threw what Whittenburg would later call a "poor fundamental" overhanded pass which Houston's Benny Anders, guarding Whittenburg on the play, was in position to steal.

 At this point, Whittenburg hearkened back to his high school days with Morgan Wootten at DeMatha Catholic High School, where he was taught to always catch the basketball with both hands.
 If Whittenburg had not attempted to do so in this case, Anders may have gotten the steal and a game-winning breakaway layup.
 In college basketball at the time, the game clock continued to run after a made field goal, and the Wolfpack likely would not have had time even to inbound the ball.
 As it was, Anders knocked the ball out of Whittenburg's hands, but Whittenburg quickly regained control.

-The clock, meanwhile, had ticked down to five seconds and Whittenburg was still standing a significant distance from the goal, Once he regained control, Whittenburg turned and launched a desperation shot to try and win the game for NC State.
+The clock, meanwhile, had ticked down to five seconds and Whittenburg was still standing a significant distance from the goal.
+Once he regained control, Whittenburg turned and launched a desperation shot to try and win the game for NC State.
 The shot's trajectory took it to the front of the basket where Olajuwon was covering Wolfpack center Lorenzo Charles.
 As he watched the shot, Olajuwon said he knew the shot was going to come up short but he also did not want to go for the ball too early because of the potential for goaltending.
 Charles took advantage of the indecision by Olajuwon and went up for the air ball, then in one motion scored the go-ahead points with a two-handed tip-in dunk.
 The final two seconds ticked off the clock before Houston could inbound the ball, and with that the game ended and the Wolfpack were the national champions.